February 14, 2020

 Colorado educators, working with nonprofits America Achieves and mindSpark Learning and industry leaders, have developed and piloted a suite of Career-Ready Performance Tasks—industry-aligned, project-based learning experiences and corresponding resources to help students explore in-demand careers and develop and demonstrate learning of essential, in-demand skills.

-Across the country, states and districts are increasingly focused on improving career readiness, including creating greater accountability for schools to provide more effective paths to high-opportunity careers and greater evidence of students’ readiness to be successful in them—from completion of pathways and earning of industry-based credentials and dual enrollment credits to portfolio assessments and capstone projects.
+Across the country, states and districts are increasingly focused on improving career readiness, including creating greater accountability for schools to provide more effective paths to high-opportunity careers and greater evidence of student progress—from completion of pathways and earning of industry-based credentials and dual enrollment credits to portfolio assessments and capstone projects.

-“Given all the demands on educators, we wanted to provide teachers a starting point for engaging students in more meaningful career readiness work.
-The PBL tasks engage students in challenging content, have them working collaboratively, and include a variety of scaffolds so both teachers and students can be successful,” said Heidi Ramírez, Chief Program Design Officer at America Achieves.
+“Given all the demands on educators, we wanted to provide teachers with a starting point for engaging students in more meaningful career readiness work.
+The project-based learning tasks engage students in challenging content, have them working collaboratively and include a variety of scaffolds so both teachers and students can be successful,” said Heidi Ramírez, Chief Program Design Officer at America Achieves.